 ‘You’ll love the cottage, kitty.
 Lots of mice hopefully outside for you to chase.
 We need the break huh?’
 Kitty purrs in agreement and Callie puts her foot down, she wants to get settled before dark, all stocked up and a cold white wine in her hand while listening to the waves.
 Callie’s thoughts turned to her husband Andy, gone 6 years now.
 His life cut short by cancer.
 It’s amazing how different people treat you when you are widowed as opposed to divorced.
 Every time she tells someone she watches in fascination how their expressions change.
 Eyebrows and mouths droop, a hand comes out and rubs hers.
 Callie snorts, shaking her head, its sad but she hates the pity its created.

 3 hours later she pulls into Evie’s Cove.
-Its sweet and simple, every house whitewashed and tiny, facing into the wind like soldiers.
+Its sweet and simple, every house whitewashed and tiny, facing into the sea breeze like soldiers.
 Gladys gives her the key, a cheap bottle of wine in a pink bag and directions to the closest food store.

-‘I…I should probably tell you…’ Gladys tries, but Callie waves over her shoulder and keeps goings.
+‘I…I should probably tell you about the cottage’s history…’ Gladys tries, but Callie waves over her shoulder and keeps goings.
 She not the small-talk type.

 From below her balcony, well outside the warm circle of light, it watches and waits.
 Blacker than the cliff night, only pale-yellow eyes can be seen.
 It’s hungry, having not eaten for a long time.
 Too long.
 It sniffs her scent and waits